Shape your learning journey

 The prerequisite of organisational leadership and managerial effectiveness is the capacity to lead and manage oneself.
 To this end, the module will take students on an enriching inner journey through which they will learn to unveil and develop their qualities thanks to the empowering experience of deep meditation.
 The module will integrate notions of holistic wellbeing with positive psychology and eastern philosophy to provide a balanced learning experience connecting knowledge development with practical wisdom.

-Management Challenges in Healthcare
+Management Challenges in Healthcare (On-campus)